acforrester/acforrester/README.md

 I have extensive knowledge and expertise working with federal data and applied statistical methods.

 #### I'm interested in:
+- 📊 Applied statistics, econometrics, and data science
 - 📈 Economic data
 - 💸 Finance and banking
-- 📊 Applied econometrics and data science
 - 🏙️ Demography and urban development

 #### I am an expert in: